Dallas Cowboys News: Jerry Jones Squashes Rumors Of Trade For Jamal Adams

 This offseason, the Cowboys sat back and watched as starters Jeff Heath, Maliek Collins, Byron Jones, and Robert Quinn all left for other teams.
 Additional work remains on both sides of the ball, but several veteran free agents have already arrived in Dallas.

 Dallas has the 17th overall pick in the first round of this weekend’s NFL Draft, and mock drafts have them all over the place.
-Some have them selecting LSU wide receiver Justin Jefferson while many others have them choosing cornerback A.J.
+Some have them selecting LSU wide receiver Justin Jefferson, while many others have them choosing cornerback A.J.
 Terrell of Clemson.

 As the week goes on and the draft begins, things could change as teams start to exchange phone calls.
 Jones simply wanted it known that no veterans are targets of the Cowboys right now, and that includes a disgruntled Adams.